This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 How your child’s life will be after a birth injury depends on the severity and type of injury.
 However, all children with lasting consequences of a birth injury will have challenges, and parents will have to provide extra care and assistance for that child.

 A child living with the consequences of a birth injury may have physical impairments or developmental delays.
-This may mean that you will need to prepare your home for a child that needs assistive devices or that will need to use a wheelchair.
+This may mean that you will need to prepare your home for a child who needs assistive devices or needs to use a wheelchair.

 Seeking Legal Assistance

-An experienced birth injury lawyer can help you make that case and seek both the justice and the compensation that you need.
+An experienced birth injury lawyer can help you make that case and seek both the justice and compensation you need.
 Getting justice feels right, but it also protects the future children.
 Compensation won’t heal your child, but it will provide your family with the means to take the best care possible of your child.
-With the right lawyer, you can make your case and win a settlement for your baby.
+You can make your case and win a settlement for your baby with the right lawyer.